Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 ### 3. Import the Postman Collection for the Tutorial.

-1. Download the file *Design Automation For Revit Tutorial.postman_collection.json* from the collections folder.
+1. Download the file *Design Automation For Revit Tutorial.postman_collection.json* from  the *collections* folder of this repository.

 2. Import *Design Automation For Revit Tutorial.postman_collection*